What happens first?

 - Give consent

-You give permission for the provider to access your data.
+You give permission for the provider to access your personal or business data.
 This will be on the provider’s website or app.

 - Identity check